 Fortunately, there are many people in the Netherlands with vegetable gardens and valuable experience who can help us.
 Vegetable gardens almost always grow different crops next to and through each other, making them ideally suited for testing different crop combinations.
 That is why we ask vegetable gardeners throughout the Netherlands to help us test crop combinations and help arable farmers on their way.
 With this citizen science we collect a lot of valuable data from different environments, such as soil type and landscape, in a short time.

-MoestuinMix participants are testing different crop combinations with broad beans.
-The first combination is broad bean-red beet.
-The second combination consists of broad bean and a crop of your own choice.
-Our aim is to find out which combinations promote the cultivation of broad beans and which processes ensure this, such as growth and resilience.
-The seeds for broad beans and beetroot are organic and you will receive them from us.
+The participants of MoestuinMix are testing various crop combinations with broad beans.
+The first combination is broad beans and red beet.
+The second combination consists of broad beans and a crop of your choice.
+Our goal is to find out which combinations promote the cultivation of broad beans and which processes are responsible for this, such as growth and resilience.
+The seeds for the broad beans and red beet are organic and will be provided by us.

 Background